-I’m committed to this niche and if I say yes to a less than ideal client I run the risk of booking out with less than ideal projects when a dream client could reach out at any moment.
+However, with that said, all of my marketing will be geared to interior designers as I’m committed to this niche and if I say yes to a less than ideal client I run the risk of booking out with less than ideal projects when a dream client could reach out at any moment.

 I really want to inundate myself in learning all about this industry so I can better serve my clients.
 While I focus on brand and website design, it’s important for me to understand the full picture of running an interior design firm so I can ensure my clients get a website that fully supports their business goals.

 Q3: Why did you get so specific with your niche?
 Why didn’t you choose something more broad, like home professionals?

 Marketing is so much simpler when you’re clear and concise.
 And I was clear on who I wanted to work with, so why not communicate that with the world.

 Marketing to a broader home professionals niche isn’t necessarily unclear but I want to attract interior designers.
 With that being the case if I referred to them in my messaging as home pros vs interior designers, that’s not as clear as I’d like it.

 I’m not opposed to broadening my reach down the road to similar businesses such as architects, builders, and the like.
 But for now, I’m keeping it laser-focused.

 With that being said, when it came time to update my website with new copy and a refined design, everything fell right into place.